 Will I have to certify as a foot care nurse in order to continue to see my own clients?

-No. Certification with CNA is voluntary.
+No. Certification is voluntary.
 However, you must still maintain the same responsibilities to your nursing governing body and your clients to maintain up to date standards and continuous learning that you do now.
 (See “What can I do now if I can’t become certified?”)